dbbs-lab/cerebellar-models/docs/configurations/mouse/io.rst

 Neuron parameters
 +++++++++++++++++
 IO population was represented as an EGLIF point neuron model (see :doc:`NEST section <nest>`).
 Parameters sets for IO neurons are taken from Geminiani et al (2019) [#geminiani_2019]_.
-The default LIF parameters are the following:
+The default LIF parameters are reported below:

 .. csv-table:: LIF neuron parameters for IO
    :header-rows: 1